 12. Get premarital counselling.

-13. Know yourself and what you value – this might come through the process of getting to know different people, but whatever experiences it takes, get to know yourself really. well.
-Know what you sincerely valley and what you to prioritise.
+13. Know yourself and what you value.
+This might come through the process of getting to know different people, but whatever experiences it takes, get to know yourself really well.
+Know what you sincerely value and what you to prioritise.

-16. Ask yourself: does this person’s company help or hinder your relationship with Allah?
+16. Ask yourself: does this person’s company help or hinder my relationship with Allah?